gcanti/monocle-ts/README.md

 `B` to `C` and creates a third `Optional` from `A` to `C`.
 All `Lenses` can be seen as `Optionals` where the optional element to zoom into is always present, hence composing an `Optional` and a `Lens` always produces an `Optional`.

+# TypeScript compatibility

+The stable version is tested against TypeScript 3.1.1, but should run with TypeScript 2.3.0+ too

 # API

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->